Index

 The Hull Picture

-Number of Dentists in Hull
+Number of NHS Dentists in Hull

-For 2021/22, Hull has a relatively high number of dentists (who undertook at least some NHS work during the financial year) with 141 dentists in Hull which equates to 54 dentists per 100,000 population, compared to 43 dentists per 100,000 population for England.
+For 2021/22, Hull has a relatively high number of NHS dentists (who undertook at least some NHS work during the financial year) with 141 dentists in Hull which equates to 54 dentists per 100,000 population, compared to 43 dentists per 100,000 population for England.
 It is not known how many residents of neighbouring East Riding of Yorkshire use dental services in Hull, but it is likely that a sizeable proportion do so.
 The fact that there are 34 dentists per 100,000 population in East Riding of Yorkshire supports this view.
 Between 2011/12 and 2021/22, there have been between 51 and 59 dentists per 100,000 population in Hull.

 Percentage Attending A Dental Appointment in Last Two Years